readingcapital/readingcapital.github.io/volume-1/index.md

 *complicated labour* is performed (as opposed to *simple labour*).
 The labour there counts as multiplied labour of other branches of industry.

-The *productivity of labour* measure how many use-values per time are produced;
+The *productivity of labour* measures how many use-values per time are produced;
 it is a determination of concrete labour.
 Increasing productivity on a social level has no effect on the amount of value produced in, say, one hour.
 Instead, the same value is distributed over more products.
-However, since *socially necessary labour-time* determines value, anyone producing faster than average stands to gain: she can demand the equivalent of, say, 1 hour worth of abstract labour for, say, $½$ labour-time actually expended (assuming simple labour).
+However, since socially necessary labour-time determines value, anyone producing faster than average stands to gain: she can demand the equivalent of, say, 1 hour worth of abstract labour for, say, $½$ labour-time actually expended (assuming simple labour).
 On the one hand, more labour means more value.
 On the other hand, less labour